wahwynn/statista-case-study/README.md

     pip install -r requirements.txt
     ```

+1. Create the mock data (Optional)
+    ```bash
+    python mock_data.py
+    ```

+    The mock data will be cached locally in the `mock_data.json` file.
+This step is optional.
+It will be run automatically in the next step when populating the Chroma store.

-1. Create the mock data and populate the Chroma vector store
+1. Populate the Chroma vector store with the mock_data

     ```bash
     python vector_store.py